Organ and Tissue Transplant Program

 Every day about 600 Albertans with end-stage organ failure wait anxiously for the phone to ring - for a call that offers them a second chance at life.

-For the more than 70 patients who die on organ wait lists every year in Alberta, it's a phone call that never comes.
+For many patients who die on organ wait lists every year in Alberta, it's a phone call that never comes.

 Second to none